 But finally, DDR5 ‘s capability could catch your eye.
 128 GB modules are definitely, as AnandTech points out, and 2TB server-grade modules aren’t out of the question.

-Today’s announcement is all about demonstrating that a company can actually produce such a module and involve other manufacturers in creating an ecosystem around the technology.
-In this situation, SK Hynix notes that companies such as Montage, Renesys, Synopsis, and Rambus are all signed on, not exactly the kinds of businesses that send us gadget lovers RAM.
+Today’s announcement shows that a company can produce such a module.
+It also involves other manufacturers in building an ecosystem around the technology.
+SK Hynix mentions companies like Montage, Renesys, Synopsis, and Rambus.
+These companies are not the typical RAM providers we usually hear about.

-There’s always ridiculously expensive off-spec DDR4 if you need speed earlier; you can already buy a pair of 5,100MHz sticks for ~$900 and try to overclock them to 5,600MHz.
+If you need speed sooner, there are expensive off-spec DDR4 options.
+You can buy a pair of 5,100MHz sticks for about $900.
+You can also try overclocking them to 5,600MHz.